AndersonMamede/scriptcase-tools/README.md

 ## Features

+### v1.1.0
+* New option to prevent ScriptCase session from timing out
+* Now you can select a text (macro) on editor and press the shortcut key to open its documentation (default shortcut key is F1);
+* New feedback form in the popup/settings box

+### v1.0.0
+* 'Internal libraries' and 'HTML Templates' also restore last cursor and scroll position
+* New option to always restore last settings used to deploy
+* New option to switch ScriptCase's default code editor to a newer and more complete version of CodeMirror:
+	* Sublime Text-based shortcut keys (e.g., jump to line, selext next/all occurrences, duplicate line, etc)
+	* New special theme 'Sublime Text (Detailed)', which shows invisible characters (tab and white spaces);
+	* Highlight on editor and scrollbar all occurrences of the selected word/text
+	* Possibility to add bookmarks/breakpoints in your code (Ctrl+F1/Alt+F1)
+	* Possibility to fold/unfold code blocks (Ctrl+Q)
+	* Autocomplete for PHP functions
+	* Autocomplete for any word found within the editor
+	* Highlight the starting and ending brackets (), {} and [] when cursor touches it

 ### v0.2.1
 * Fix: When code editor was not found within a page, a JS exception was thrown, caused by how the verification was made